- Part Number:1982

 Any party desiring to seek review, including judicial review, of a decision of the ALJ, or a respondent alleging that the complaint under NTSSA was frivolous or brought in bad faith who seeks an award of attorney fees, must file a written petition for review with the ARB.
 The parties should identify in their petitions for review the legal conclusions or orders to which they object, or the objections may be deemed waived.
 A petition must be filed within 14 days of the date of the decision of the ALJ.
 The date of the postmark, facsimile transmittal, or electronic communication transmittal will be considered to be the date of filing; if the petition is filed in person, by hand delivery or other means, the petition is considered filed upon receipt.
 The petition must be served on all parties and on the Chief Administrative Law Judge at the time it is filed with the ARB.
 Copies of the petition for review must be served on the Assistant Secretary, and on the Associate Solicitor, Division of Fair Labor Standards.

 The decision of the ARB will be issued within 120 days of the conclusion of the hearing, which will be deemed to be 14 days after the date of the decision of the ALJ, unless a motion for reconsideration has been filed with the ALJ in the interim.
 In such case, the conclusion of the hearing is the date the motion for reconsideration is denied or 14 days after a new decision is issued.
-The ARB’s decision will be served upon all parties and the Chief Administrative Law Judge by mail.
+The ARB’s decision will be served upon all parties and the Chief Administrative Law Judge.
 The decision also will be served on the Assistant Secretary, and on the Associate Solicitor, Division of Fair Labor Standards, U.S. Department of Labor, even if the Assistant Secretary is not a party.

 If the ARB concludes that the respondent has violated the law, the ARB will issue an order providing relief to the complainant.
 The order will include, where appropriate, affirmative action to abate the violation; reinstatement with the same seniority status that the employee would have had but for the retaliation; any back pay with interest; and payment of compensatory damages, including compensation for any special damages sustained as a result of the retaliation, including litigation costs, expert witness fees, and reasonable attorney fees.
 Interest on back pay will be calculated using the interest rate applicable to underpayment of taxes under 26 U.S.C.
 6621 and will be compounded daily.
 The order will also require the respondent to submit documentation to the Social Security Administration or the Railroad Retirement Board, as appropriate, allocating any back pay award to the appropriate months or calendar quarters.
 The order may also require the respondent to pay punitive damages up to $250,000.
 Such order is subject to discretionary review by the Secretary as provided in Secretary’s Order 01–2020 (or any successor to that order).